-Although Clorox is a light manufacturer producing a modest amount of solid waste (the vast majority of which is non-hazardous in nature), we know minimizing waste is good for the planet and good for business.
-We’ve installed robust recycling programs at all of our plants and offices, and we’ve also expanded our use of third-party recyclers to increase our diversion-from-landfill rates.
+Although Clorox is a light manufacturer producing a modest amount of waste (the vast majority of which is non-hazardous in nature), we know minimizing waste is good for the planet and good for business.
+We have continued to invest in reducing our own environmental footprint, disclosing waste generation and recycling metrics, and setting targets to improve our waste reduction performance.

-Year-Over-Year Reduction of Waste Sent to Landfill (2011-2017)
+Year-Over-Year Reduction of Waste Sent to Landfill (2018-2019)

 Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total solid waste to landfill for 2011 (the baseline year for our 2020 waste reduction goal) was recalculated to exclude solid waste sent to landfill at these facilities.
 Data for 2012 and 2013 were not recalculated.

 Clorox acquired Renew Life in 2016.
 Total solid waste to landfill for 2011 (the baseline year for our 2020 waste reduction goal) was recalculated to include estimated solid waste sent to landfill from related facilities associated with this acquisition.
 Data for 2012-15 were not recalculated.

 In 2017, calendar year 2011 baseline value for solid waste-to-landfill was restated to reflect: 1) the removal from the baseline of waste volumes attributed to the Aplicare business, divested by Clorox in calendar year 2017, and 2) the addition of the previously exclude waste stream, cafeteria waste sludge, to the landfill waste volume at our Lima, Peru, manufacturing facility.
 Data for 2012–2016 were not recalculated.